How to Write a Good Title for Your Book

 A well-crafted book title, like an appealing book jacket, is another effective marketing tool for your book.
 Not only will a great title help your book to stand out from the crowd, but it will be more likely to stick in the minds of prospective readers.

-If your book is being published by a traditional publishing house, there are many people—from editors to sales representatives to marketing managers to publicists to book buyers—who will weigh in on the consumer appeal and effectiveness of the title.
+If your book is being published by a traditional publishing house, there are many people—from editors to sales representatives, marketing managers, publicists, nd book buyers—who will weigh in on the consumer appeal and effectiveness of the title.
 If you’re self-publishing, the title is totally up to you, so it's important for you to understand the general attributes of a good title and how to create one.

 It’s Short but not Too Short